O1 visa

 But the ‘Godly sorrow’ in vs 10 is the Greek word lupē (λύπη), which is a Biblical sorrow that comes from salvation, and to a Biblical repentance.
 It is an evidence of regeneration (a truly saved convert).

-Though there’s a thin line between the similarities of appearance of these two words lupeō and lupē.
-But their eternal destination is far from close to each other.
+Though there’s a thin line between the similarities of appearance of these two words, lupeō and lupē.
+But their eternal destination is far from each other.

-Though knowledge is not salvific, but once a person is truly saved by grace thru faith in Christ (Eph 2:7-9), they are commanded to grow in knowledge, lest they fall…
+Though knowledge is not salvific, but once a person is truly saved by grace through faith in Christ (Eph 2:7-9), they are commanded to grow in knowledge, lest they fall…

-“You therefore, beloved, since you know this beforehand, beware lest you also fall from your own steadfastness, being led away with the error of the wicked; but grow in the grace and knowledge of our Lord and Savior Jesus Christ.
-To Him be the glory both now and forever.
-Amen” (2 Peter 3:17-18).
+“Ye therefore, beloved, seeing ye know these things before, beware lest ye also, being led away with the error of the wicked, fall from your own stedfastness.
+But grow in grace, and in the knowledge of our Lord and Saviour Jesus Christ.
+To him be glory both now and for ever.
+Amen.” – 2 Peter 3:17-18

-Father thank You for saving a knucklehead like me, Christ thank You for justifying me by faith alone in You alone, and Holy Spirit please continue to grant me more repentance, sanctification, and discernment.
+Father, thank You for saving a knucklehead like me, Christ, thank You for justifying me by faith alone in You alone, and Holy Spirit, please continue to grant me more repentance and discernment.

-Below is an excellent teaching on a Biblical repentance.
+Below is another teaching on a Biblical repentance.

 Add a Comment